zippy345/dsc-v3-tableau-visualizations-lab/README.md

 2. Log into Tableau if prompted.

-3. Change the name of your workbook to "learn-wb-YYYY-MM-XX" and publish to Tableau Public!
+3. Save and publish to Tableau Public in your `learn-wb`.

 ## Summary
 In this lesson, we created three customized plots for three different use cases.
 We created a bar plot to demonstrate profits among the different product sub-categories in the Super Store Sales data set.
 Then, we created a scatter plot to visualize the relationship between sales and discounts and added size to demonstrate the number of orders.
 Finally, we created a viz that communicates monthly sales over time for the three product categories.